Our history

 In 2007, the University changed its name to Birmingham City University and received a new logo, a reworking of the tiger crest used by the University of Central England in Birmingham, which itself originally came from the Birmingham College of Commerce, one of the Polytechnic's founder institutions.

 From 2011, the University has undertaken a major investment in its estates and facilities to create a campus fit for the future.
-The City Centre Campus has seen three major new developments – the Parkside Building for Design and Media students opened in 2013; the Curzon Building, which houses Business, Law and Social Science courses as well as new library, IT and student support facilities opened in 2015; and our new music building for the Royal Birmingham Conservatoire opened in 2017.
+The City Centre Campus has seen three major new developments – the Parkside Building; the Curzon Building, as well as new library, IT and student support facilities.
+The Royal Birmingham Conservatoire opened on City Centre Campus in 2017.
 A new extension to our City South Campus to house Education, Sport and Life Science courses opened in 2018.